 A real property trade or business includes any “real property brokerage business.”
 Any person who engages in one or more of the following activities is in the real estate brokerage business:

-- selling, exchanging, purchasing, renting or leasing real property offering to do the activities mentioned above negotiating the terms of real estate contracts listing real property for sale, lease, or exchange, or
+- Selling, exchanging, purchasing, renting or leasing real property offering to do the activities mentioned above negotiating the terms of real estate contracts listing real property for sale, lease, or exchange

 In addition, you cannot just be an employee in someone else’s real property business.
 You must own your own real property business or at least be a part owner, owning more than 5% of the business.
 If you work as an employee for a corporation, you must own more than 5% of your employer’s outstanding stock.